WordPress/test-handbook/call-for-testing.md

 ### Mixed approach

-Of note, you can always offer a mixed approach where you encourage folks to open issues directly as they are comfortable but have a fall back where you will facilitate closing the loop otherwise for those who aren’t in a position to do so for whatever reason.
+Of note, you can always offer a mixed approach where you encourage folks to open issues directly as they are comfortable, but have a fallback where you will facilitate closing the loop otherwise for those who aren’t in a position to do so for whatever reason.

 ## Summarize the results